-Winter is also hard on leather interiors.
+TREAT YOUR CAR'S INTERIOR - Winter is also hard on leather interiors.
 Cold, dry air pulls the moisture from leather, so it's important to treat leather prior to the onset of freezing temperatures.
+One of our favorite Leather products is the Wolfgang Leather Combo.
 Once the daytime temperature dips below 50 degrees(Fahrenheit), the leather will not accept conditioners.
 Although the surface will look good, you have not provided moisture to the hide.

-Other parts of your car's exterior, such as the bumpers, trim and rubber door seals, need extra protection when the mercury drops, too.
+DON'T FORGET YOUR CAR'S TRIM - Other parts of your car's exterior, such as the bumpers, trim and rubber door seals, need extra protection when the mercury drops, too.
 These materials are affected by extreme temperatures and the sun's ultraviolet (UV) radiation.
 UV radiation causes fading, hardening and cracking, especially in the winter

 antifreeze.
 If your vehicle needs additional antifreeze, follow the manufacturer's recommendation for the ratio of water to antifreeze.
 If your antifreeze is more than 2 years old, it should be flushed and refilled.

 your oil to be ready for winter.
-Most manufacturers recommend an oil change every 5,000 to 15,000 miles or once a year, whichever comes first.
+Most manufacturers recommend an oil change every 5,000 to 10,000 miles or once a year, whichever comes first.
 Your oil service interval will depend on the age and manufacturer of your car.

 Winter is finally over!
-Yahoo!
+Yoohoo!
 If you're like me, this means a couple of things.
 Like once again it's time to clean up the garden for spring flowers.
 And the car needs a good checkup and cleaning in preparation for warmer weather.

 When the weather begins to change from winter's gloom to the glory of spring, most of us get more active outside and begin using our cars more.
 Before getting into the full swing of warm weather, take time out to give your car a good spring cleaning and a maintenance checkup:

 In addition to basic mechanical checks, spring is a good time to clean up your car and give it the protection it deserves.
-Here's what I recommend for spring cleaning:
+Here's what I recommend for

 Do you own a garage queen?
 You know, a car that you pamper and don't take outside during inclement weather?
 If you do, your garage queen may need extra special care.